Young priest loses mentor, then his father — both to virus

 But for this 32-year-old priest, the weeks of the pandemic have been a unique struggle.

 He has been overcome with emotions for his family and St. Brigid parishioners.
 “Hearing their pain, you could relate,” he said.
-“You can relate to the fear, you can relate to the anxiety, you can relate to the desperation.”

 The harm caused by the virus is all around him: The funeral home across from St. Brigid, always busy.
 The blaring sirens of ambulances speeding near the church in this area straddling Brooklyn and Queens, which have some of the highest number of infections in New York City.